Friday, January 23, 2015

 It took us all day to cut down the two saplings, dig the two holes, and put together the bench.

-We would sit in our special Spooner place and watch the sunset even Spot was silent at this time.
+We would sit in our special Spooner place and watch the sunset, even though Spot was silent at this time.

-The love we had for each other was eternal and we shared this love with Spot.
+The love we had for each other was eternal, and we shared it with Spot.

-Spot lived over fifteen years and it was a sad day we had to put him in the ground as if part of our hearts died that day.
+Spot lived over fifteen years, and it was a sad day when we had to put him in the ground, as if part of our hearts died that day.

 It has been many years since I heard Spot barking.

-Thinking back to when I was a girl of thirteen that is when we found Spot.
+Thinking back to when I was a girl of three, that is when we found Spot.

 My best friend and I went to college in our hometown.